WFJS: Catholic radio

 On September 15, 2008, WBUD officially flipped to a Catholic-based religious format, as "Domestic Church Catholic Radio".
 On September 22, 2008, the station changed its call letters to WFJS, named after Fulton J. Sheen, an archbishop who had used broadcasting (particularly television) to deliver the message about the Catholic faith.
-The station's studios will also be renamed as "The Archbishop Fulton J. Sheen Center for Media Evangelization".
+The station's studios were also renamed as "The Archbishop Fulton J. Sheen Center for Media Evangelization".

 Power increase

 In August 2012, WFJS was granted a construction permit by the Federal Communications Commission to increase its daytime power to 5,900 watts.
 It also added a fourth tower to its array to modify its daytime directional pattern.

 The sign-off of station WNWK in Newark, Delaware, which also broadcast on 1260 AM, freed WFJS from an obligation to minimize interference to that station.
 The new directional pattern improves WFJS's daytime signal to the south and southwest.
 No change was made to the station's nighttime power or pattern.